In the case of DoubleVerify Holdings Inc. (NYSE: DV), what's next? - The Dwinnex

 Earnings Estimates

-The firm’s stock currently is rated by 8 analysts.
+Current recommendations for the stock of the company come from 8 analysts.
 On average, analysts expect EPS of $0.04 for the current quarter, with a high estimate of $0.05 and a low estimate of $0.02, while EPS last year was -$0.08.
 The consensus estimate for the next quarter is $0.04, with high estimates of $0.09 and low estimates of $0.02.

 Analysts are recommending an EPS of between $0.34 and $0.17 for the fiscal current year, implying an average EPS of $0.25.
 EPS for the following year is $0.34, with 8 analysts recommending between $0.5 and $0.24.